cleder/awesome-python-testing/README.md

 - [SnapshotTest](https://github.com/syrusakbary/snapshottest) - Snapshot testing is a way to test your APIs without writing actual test cases.
 - [playback](https://github.com/Optibus/playback) - A Python decorator-based framework that lets you "record" and "replay" operations (e.g. API requests, workers consuming jobs from queues).
 - [behave-restful](https://github.com/behave-restful/behave-restful) - BDD Framework to Test REST Services and APIs.
+- [RESTler](https://github.com/microsoft/restler-fuzzer) - RESTler is the first stateful REST API fuzzing tool for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services.

 ## Load Testing